-- Materials and equipment to be used - > Getting the equipment to and from site - > How the equipment/material will be moved while on site - How and where material will be stored - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material (of any potential hazardous material) that may occur - Timing and location of activities - > Compliance/non-compliance with the Specifications, and - > Any other information deemed necessary by Eagle Towers SA (Pty) Ltd. and the ECO.
+- Construction procedures - Materials and equipment to be used - Getting the equipment to and from site - > How the equipment/material will be moved while on site - How and where material will be stored - Location & establishment of concrete batching plant facility - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material (of any potential hazardous material) that may occur - Timing and location of activities - > Compliance/non-compliance with the Specifications, and - > Any other information deemed necessary by Atlas Tower (Pty) Ltd and the ECO.

-The Contractor must abide by these approved method statements, and any activity covered by a method statement must not commence until Eagle Towers SA (Pty) Ltd and the ECO has approved of such Method Statement.
+The Contractor must abide by these approved method statements, and any activity covered by a method statement must not commence until Atlas Tower (Pty) Ltd and the ECO has approved of such Method Statement.